angstwad/docker.ubuntu/README.md

 #  -H tcp://0.0.0.0:2375
 #  --log-level=debug
 docker_opts: ""
+# List of users to be added to 'docker' system group (disabled by default)
+# SECURITY WARNING:
+# Be aware that granted users can easily get full root access on the docker host system!
+docker_group_members: []

 # configurable proxies: a reasonable default is to re-use the proxy from ansible_env:
 # docker_http_proxy: "{{ ansible_env.http_proxy|default('') }}"